cegprakash/Space-Invaders/README.md

  - Clone/Download anywhere and open the project in Visual studio.
  - Select Project->Properties
  - Select Configuration as "All Configurations" and select "VC++ Directories"
- - Add "..\SpaceInvaders\irrlicht-1.8.1\include" to include directories.
- - Add "..\SpaceInvaders\irrlicht-1.8.1\lib\Win32-visualstudio" to Library directories.
+ - Specify the correct path for include and library directories of irrlicht and irrKlang
  - Run in "Release" mode.